Robinson 2022

-Robinson 2022 is the twenty-first season of the Swedish reality television series Robinson, and was the last to have Anders Öfvergård as presenter.
+Robinson 2022 is the twentieth season of the Swedish reality television series Robinson, and was the last to have Anders Öfvergård as presenter.
 This season the show returned to the Dominican Republic after Robinson 2021 was filmed in Sweden.
 This season featured the return of Gränslandet where this season, it began with returning players fighting for a chance to gain a spot in the game to have another chance to win Robinson.
 The season premiered on 20 March 2022 on TV4.
 The winner was the 32-year-old man Filip Johansson from Mariannelund, who entered as one of the original contestants.